How to Whiten Clothes With Bleach – Naturally!

 If you want to whiten clothes with natual bleaching agents you typically want to use hydrogen peroxide, washing soda and lemon essential oil.
 Hydrogen peroxide breaks down into water after releasing an oxygen atom, and washing soda turns into soda ash, helping to lift stains while lemon essential oil has citric acid which helps lift stains and provides a concentrated, fresh-smelling alternative to lemon juice.

+In this blog post I have collated different recipes floating out there on the web, organising them in a way that guides you on what you can use when your want to soak your clothes and what you can use inside your washing machine.
 I focused on recipes from bloggers who have tested their mixes.
 I plan to test these out myself over the next couple of weeks, to see what works best.
 They really are very similar, but they do vary in quantities, so I will play around.

-\I’ve also added some simple “recipes” to this blog post.
+I’ve also added some simple “recipes” to this blog post.
 I won’t be testing these out as I don’t think they are strong enough to work, but they are there in case you want to try them out.

 Here’s a link to everything you will find: